fredbi/go-experiments/go-openapi/README.md

 * $ref resolution was the most complex (even for draft v4) and is dealt with by the `spec` repo (not a good idea in retrospect)
 * other aspects of $ref were handed over to `jsonpointer` and `jsonreference`.
 Essentially, the intent is to support `struct`s

-A nice outcome of this approach was to be able to rapidly deliver a working API runtime for "untyped" APIs, i.e. stuff is validated and served dynamically based on the JSON spec, without any generated code.
+As a nice outcome, this approach rapidly delivered a working API runtime for "untyped" APIs, i.e. stuff is validated and served dynamically based on the JSON spec, without any generated code.
 More explanations about this use case may be found [here](https://goswagger.io/go-swagger/tutorial/dynamic/).

 Real-world issues we faced with this are intimately bound to the design choices of the go language regarding data structures vs json.